 We at Mostly Water would like to take the next step.
 Actually, the next leap.
-After 10 years of creating comedy in Edmonton, we’re pretty excited to have the chance of receiving $500K towards a 1/2 hour comedy special for CBC prime time.
-But we need your help!
+After 10 years of creating comedy in Edmonton, we’re pretty excited to have the chance of receiving $10,000 towards a webseries with an Alberta StoryHive grant.

-• FOLLOW, RATE and SHARE our project using the blue buttons located on the top right of the Tesla’s Spirit Television page.
+• FOLLOW, RATE and SHARE our project using the buttons on the page.

 We love you.
 We love love.